-Once students have identified the country to complete their elective international rotation, they are advised to determine the appropriate heath screening and immunization needed based on country specific CDC recommendations from Child Family Health International https://www.cfhi.org/.
-CFHI uses recommendations from the Center for Disease Control (CDC) and Prevention and local government officials for country-specific requirements for immunizations (https://wwwnc.cdc.gov/travel/).
+Once students have identified the country to complete their elective international rotation, they are advised to determine the appropriate heath screening and immunization needed based on country specific

+CDC recommendations from Child Family Health International.
+CFHI uses recommendations from the Center for Disease Control (CDC) and Prevention and local government officials for country-specific requirements for immunizations at Traveler's Health.
 Before departure, students will receive program-specific materials with information on travel arrangements, visa requirements and updated recommended immunizations.
-It is recommended that students are up to date, at a minimum, with routine immunizations such as measles/mumps/rubella (MMR) vaccine, diphtheria/pertussis/tetanus (DPT) vaccine, poliovirus vaccine, Hepatitis A and Typhoid.
+It is recommended that students are up to date, at a minimum, with routine immunizations such as Measles/Mumps/Rubella (MMR) vaccine, Diphtheria/Pertussis/Tetanus (DPT) vaccine, Poliovirus vaccine, Hepatitis A, and Typhoid.